kdrag0n/pyrobud/README.md

 ## Configuration

-Copy `config.toml.sample` to `config.toml` and edit the settings as desired.
+Copy `config.example.toml` to `config.toml` and edit the settings as desired.
 Each and every setting is documented by the comments above it.

 Obtain the API ID and hash from [Telegram's website](https://my.telegram.org/apps).